All Episodes

 Yeah, no doubt, no doubt.

-Get take some of your calls here in just a bit, too.
+Take some of your calls here in just a bit, too.

-You got something else that's going on too, and I think this is super cool.
+And I think this is super cool.

-I mean, we we've been talking about it.
+I mean, we've been talking about it.

-It has been just awful to watch over the past two and a half, three weeks now, what's been going on on college campuses, but you really started to see some pretty great stories this week, too.
+It has been just awful to watch over the past two and a half, three weeks.

 You've had a lot of stories about people that are singing the national anthem, and then you had the big one.

-And understand you're throwing a big party called Flagstock in honor of this.
+And understand, you're throwing a big party called Flagstock in honor of this.

 Tell us about it.